 Rifaat Al-Assad was born on 22 August 1937 in Qardaha, in Northwestern Syria.
 He is the younger brother of the former President of Syria, Hafez Al-Assad, and the uncle of the incumbent President Bashar Al-Assad.
 He was a member of the Central Commandment of the Baath party, the commander of the elite defense troops of the Syrian regime, the “Defense Brigades”, from 1971 to 1984, and the Vice-President of Syria from 1984 to 1998.

-Rifaat Al-Assad allegedly took part in the planification and the carrying out of the massacres of Tadmor and Hama in the 1980s, in the context of the non-international armed conflict opposing government troops to the Fighting Vanguard of the Muslim Brotherhood.
+Rifaat Al-Assad allegedly took part in the planning and execution of the massacres of Tadmor and Hama in the 1980s, in the context of the non-international armed conflict between the government and the armed factions of the Muslim Brotherhood.

-Perceived by many as the probable successor to his older brother, he was later suspected of preparing a coup against the latter and forced into exile in 1984.
+Perceived by many as the probable successor of his older brother, he was later suspected of preparing a coup against the latter and was forced into exile in 1984.
 Since then, he has lived in various European countries where he has invested his substantial personal fortune.